Deck The Hall Ball | A Holiday Tradition in Seattle

 The holiday season is a special time of year in Seattle.
 There are bright lights, plenty of Christmas cheer, and downright alternative music awesomeness at Deck The Hall Ball.

-2017 Deck the Hall Ball Lineup: The Killers, The Lumineers, Odesza, Portugal the Man, Joywave, J. Roddy Walston and the Business, J Grgry – with more to be announced.
+2017 Deck the Hall Ball Lineup: The Killers, The Lumineers, Odesza, Portugal the Man, Joywave, J. Roddy Walston and the Business, and J Grgry.
 The event is Tuesday, December 5th at KeyArena.
+Click here to buy tickets.

 Deck The Hall Ball is an annual event put on by 107.7 The End, and it’s become a holiday tradition in the Emerald City.
 The concert typically takes place the first or second week of December, which is perfect timing to ramp up the Christmas season.